185th Armor Regiment: 2005–06 Iraq

 In September 2005, the 2nd Battalion's Bravo Company was mobilized for a deployment in support of Operation Iraqi Freedom.
-In Iraq, Bravo Company was responsible for the security of more than 2,200 detainees at Baghdad Central Prison (formerly known as Abu Ghraib) until June 2006 when the camp was closed.
+In Iraq, Bravo Company was responsible for the security of more than 2,200 detainees at Abu Ghraib prison until June 2006 when the camp was closed.
 During their time at the prison, Bravo Company Soldiers foiled several escape attempts.
 Upon the closure of the prison, it was then the responsibility of the unit to transport approximately 5,000 detainees to various holding facilities throughout Iraq.
 Following that mission, Bravo Company Soldiers were responsible for convoy security and operational control of a forward operating base where the company's convoy team operated without any coalition or civilian casualties for more than 10,000 miles.
 In December 2006, Bravo Company demobilized at Fort Lewis, Washington before returning to San Diego, California.

 The second battalion's Bravo Company received one Iraq Campaign streamer with the following inscription: NATIONAL RESOLUTION.
 Bravo Company also received a Meritorious Unit Commendation as part of the 43rd Military Police Brigade, Rhode Island Army National Guard.

 On 1 September 2007, the 2nd Battalion was reorganized and eliminated from the regiment.